angular-ui/ui-scroll/README.md

 `GridAdapter` object implements the following properties:

-* Property `columns` - returns a ColumnAdapters collection to be used to control the scrollable grid layout.
+* Property `columns` - returns an array of ColumnAdapter objects to be used to control the scrollable grid layout.
 The columns are listed in the same order as they appear in the browser.

 `GridAdapter` object implements the following methods:

 * Method `getLayout()` - returns an object describing current scrollable grid layout.
 * Method `applyLayout(layout)` - restores scrollabel grid layout to the state as defined by the object passed as the parameter
-* Method `columnFromPoint(x,y)` - returns if the coordinates belong to a scrollable grid column returns the appropriate ColumnAdapter object.
-Otherwise it returns `undefined`.
+* Method `columnFromPoint(x,y)` - if the coordinates belong to a scrollable grid column returns the appropriate ColumnAdapter object.
+Otherwise returns `undefined`.

 `ColumnAdapter` object implements the following methods: